clash-lang/clash-compiler/docs/general/faqs.rst

 - **Q**: Is Clash a "high level synthesis" tool?

-  **A**: While clash provides a high level language, it is arguably quite low level in comparison with other HDL tools.
-Programs written in Clash correspond closely to a structural view of circuits (as opposed to behavioural or higher level views).
-Consequently, elements of circuits like clocks, routing and register usage are expressed fairly explicitly.

-  In contrast, many alternative HDL tools offer a behavioural view of hardware, which is then used to infer a structural design of a circuit.
-This layer of indirection allows these tools to have a greater deal of abstraction -- something that Clash can provide by virtue of being a functional language.
-  This arguably makes Clash a lower level HDL with a higher level of abstraction.
+  **A**: While clash provides a high level language features, hardware descriptions written in Clash are not decoupled from clock-level timing.
+Clash does therefore not offer what is generally understood as "high level synthesis".
+Compared to the big three hardware description languages, *VHDL*, *Verilog*, and *SystemVerilog*, Clash arguably *is* high-level.
+It offers many of the powerful abstractions that modern software programming languages offer.
+In fact, it inherits many of the software's industry bleeding-edge features by virtue of basing its implemenation on Haskell.

 Clash Support
 -------------

 - **Q**: Is Clash production ready?

-  **A**: Clash is constantly evolving, although since the 1.0 release there is a focus on maintaining API backwards compatibility.
-Clash is already used successfully in real-world scenarios, and `QBayLogic Clash support`_ can help with education and implementation of Clash projects.
+  **A**: Clash is constantly evolving, and since the 1.0 release there is a focus on maintaining API backwards compatibility.
+Clash is used successfully in real-world scenarios, and `QBayLogic Clash support`_ can help with education and implementation of Clash projects.